Alcohol and PregnancyNo alcohol in pregnancy is the safest choice

 - Potential risk to the fetus increases with the amount and frequency alcohol is consumed.
 There is even a risk of harm to the fetus even when a woman doesn’t feel drunk.

-- The majority of women reported that they would be extremely likely to stop drinking alcohol completely if they became pregnant in the future.
+- Of those aware of the campaign, more than nine in ten (94%) women reported they would be ‘extremely unlikely’ to stop drinking alcohol completely if they became pregnant.

-- Approximately six in ten would stop drinking completely if trying to become pregnant in the future, whilst approximately three in ten would reduce their consumption instead.
+- Of those aware of the campaign, almost three in five (57%) said they would stop drinking completely whilst trying to become pregnant; whilst almost one in three (31%) would reduce their consumption instead.

-- Approximately half reported that they felt somewhat more confident that they could stop drinking alcohol completely if pregnant after seeing the campaign.
+- Approximately half (47%) of women surveyed felt more confident they could stop drinking alcohol completely if pregnant after seeing the ad.

 Alcohol can affect the growth of the baby in pregnancy.
 For women who are pregnant, breastfeeding, or planning a pregnancy, not drinking is the safest option.